bloch-elkouby-lab/website/presentations/index.md

 ## Invited lectures

-Upcoming: **Bloch-Elkouby, S.** (2025, November 18 th ). _The therapeutic alliance with High-Risk Patients: Challenges and Opportunities_.
+_Upcoming_: **Bloch-Elkouby, S.** (2025, November 18 th ). _The therapeutic alliance with High-Risk Patients: Challenges and Opportunities_.
 Invited keynote speaker at the University Institute of Psychotherapy of Lauzanne University, Switzerland.

 **Bloch-Elkouby, S.** (2023, March 1). _Alliance-focused techniques to promote collaborative suicide risk assessment and safety planning_.
 Invited training at the Addictions Institute, Mount Sinai Beth Israel.
 New York, NY.